top of page

 Ray Boyd

-On November of 2021, Ray was released from the Connecticut Department of Correction.
+In November 2021, Ray was released from the Connecticut Department of Corrections.
 He was incarcerated at the age of 19 and served 30 years.
-During his incarceration, in 2015, Ray cofounded the Skills of Socialization (S.O.S.) program at the Osborn Correctional Institute, and in 2018 he cofounded the T.R.U.E.
+During his incarceration, Ray co-founded 2 programs.
+In 2015, he co-founded the Skills of Socialization (S.O.S.) program at the Osborn Correctional Institute, and in 2018, he co-founded the T.R.U.E.
 Reentry program at the Cheshire Correctional Institute.
 This innovative program was the subject of a segment that aired on 60 Minutes.
-In April of 2022, Ray was a presenter of Restorative Justice Practices at the National Association of Community and Restorative Justice (NACRJ) in Chicago, Illinois.
-Since his release, Ray has worked at Lewis Real Estate Services and Yale New Haven Health.
-He currently volunteers his time as a Board Member of CT Stop Solitary Confinement and advocates for second chances for offenders.
-Ray also volunteers his time with the United
+In April 2022, Ray was a presenter of Restorative Justice Practices at the National Association of Community and Restorative Justice (NACRJ) in Chicago, Illinois.

-States Department of Justice as a speaker with Project Safe Neighborhoods.
-Ray also lends his lived experience to Odyssey Impact as an Expert Contributor to the documentaries “Second Shot” by Andrew Michael Ellis and “All I See is My Future” by Nancy Dionne.
-The films are part of a National Campaign to bring awareness to social injustices here in America and abroad.
+Additionally, he lends his lived experience to Odyssey Impact as an Expert Contributor to the documentaries “Second Shot” by Andrew Michael Ellis and “All I See is My Future” by Nancy Dionne.
+The films are part of a national campaign to bring awareness to social injustices here in America and abroad.

 The Model Inmate: Mind Over Matter: How I Became the Model Inmate